Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Numerical Verification Validation

+\ed{This section details the verification of the numerical solver through systematic grid-independence and time-step refinement studies.
+In addition, the validation of the proposed methodology is performed by conducting simulations for both self-propelled and tethered swimming configurations and comparing the results with available reference data.

-A detailed grid-independence study \edt{is} performed using three grid resolutions: $\mbox{G1}$, a coarse grid of size 340$\times$266; $\mbox{G2}$, a medium grid of size 512$\times$400; and $\mbox{G3}$, a finer grid of size 768$\times$600.
-Flow simulations \edt{are} performed to compute the propelling velocity of the carangiform undulation of a NACA 0012 airfoil at an undulating frequency of 1~Hz.
-The mean value of ${U_o}$ \edt{is} computed in each case and reported in Table~\ref{tab:Indep}.
-No significant changes in the computed parameter \edt{are} observed when the resolution \edt{is} increased beyond that of grid $\mbox{G2}$, indicating that the medium mesh size provides satisfactory results.
+A detailed grid-independence study is performed using four grid resolutions: $\mbox{G1}$ with $250\times200$ grid points, $\mbox{G2}$ with $374\times300$ grid points, $\mbox{G3}$ with $512\times400$ grid points, and $\mbox{G4}$ with $614\times480$ grid points.
+Flow simulations are performed to compute the time-averaged drag coefficient (defined as $\bar{C}_D= \bar{F}_D/0.5\rho L U_\infty^2$) and the power ($\bar{P}=W/T$) for a tethered NACA 0012 airfoil undergoing carangiform undulation at an undulation frequency of 4~Hz and a non-dimensional wavelength of 0.5.
+The computed parameters are reported in Table~\ref{tab:Indep}.} No significant changes in the computed parameters \edt{are} observed when the resolution \edt{is} increased beyond that of grid $\mbox{G3}$, indicating that the medium mesh size provides satisfactory results.

-Using grid $\mbox{G2}$, a time-step independence study \edt{is also} performed by considering three levels of time-steps: $\mbox{TS1}$, 3000; $\mbox{TS2}$, 4000; and $\mbox{TS3}$, 5000 time-steps per oscillating cycle.
-As shown in Table~\ref{tab:Indep}, $\mbox{TS1}$ \edt{is} chosen for time-marching in the simulations since the variation in $\bar{U}_{o}$ value with respect to different time-steps is minimal.
+Using grid $\mbox{G3}$, a time-step independence study \edt{is also} performed by considering three levels of time-steps: $\mbox{TS1}$, 3000; $\mbox{TS2}$, 4000; and $\mbox{TS3}$, 5000 time-steps per oscillating cycle.
+As shown in Table~\ref{tab:Indep}, $\mbox{TS2}$ \edt{is} chosen for time-marching in the simulations since the variation in computed parameters with respect to different time-steps is minimal.

+\ed{For the validation of the numerical solver, we first compare our results for a tethered NACA 0012 airfoil undergoing carangiform undulation at $\mbox{Re}=500$ and $\lambda^*=1$ over a range of undulation frequencies from 1 to 4~Hz.
+Our results, in terms of the time history of drag coefficient, along with those reported by \citet{khalid2016hydrodynamics}, is plotted in Fig.~\ref{fig:validtetha}, showing good agreement across all considered frequencies.
+In addition, simulations of a tethered NACA 0012 airfoil undergoing anguilliform undulation at $\mbox{Re}=1000$ are performed over a range of undulation frequencies and non-dimensional wavelengths.
+The resulting time-averaged power, as shown in Fig.~\ref{fig:validtethb}, is compared with the results of \citet{khalid2020flow}, confirming the accuracy of the solver in terms of power computation.